LimHyunJune/stock-investment-automation/README.md

 4. Third-order filtering of the remaining companies will be applied by the user himself/herself to the checklist

 To do: Add 2.0v selling service after testing the services targeted for purchase

+Stockrow stopped supporting data provision API 😢
+(Stop work until a new API is discovered)

 # Architecture